martinthomson/escape-report/draft-thomson-escape-report.md

-While it isn't clear what all of the outcomes of adopting Web Packaging would be, the Workshop revealed several concerns for consolidation risks for all involved parties: linking sites, publisher sites, and users.
+While it isn't clear what all of the outcomes of adopting Web Packaging would be, the Workshop revealed several concerns for consolidation risks for all involved parties: users, publisher sites, linking sites, and services they each rely on.

 ### Consolidation of Power in Linking Sites